mattiaslundberg/trellooverview/README.md

 3. Run `yarn elm-package install` to install all elm dependencies
 4. Run `yarn elm-reactor` to run local development server
 5. Run tests with `yarn elm-test -- --watch`

+# TODO

+ - [ ] Remove authorization through trello.js, use elm code instead
+ - [ ] Minimize the number of api-calls, get all lists and cards at the same time
+ - [ ] Add documentation inside the application
+ - [ ] Add github link in the application